Program and Planning Grants

 Types of Requests Not Supported:

-- Grants to individuals, dinners, event sponsorship, or fundraising
+- Grants to individuals, private foundations, event sponsorship, or fundraising

 - Faith-based institutions for religious purposes